Are you a native Arabic, from a country where Arabic is the official language?

 Arabic has been able to adapt over the centuries and has endured in our modern times.

-How to become an Arabic teacher?
+How can you become an Arabic teacher?

 Becoming an Arabic teacher requires a number of skills: